SVG CSS vs Inline Styles vs Presentation Attributes in C#

 CSS Cascade and Priority Rules in SVG

-When the same style property is defined in multiple places, SVG resolves it in the following order (from highest to lowest priority):
+When the same style property is defined in multiple places, SVG resolves it in the following order, from highest to lowest priority:

-Styling methodWhere definedPriorityNotesExample
+Styling methodWhere definedPriorityExample

-Inline stylesstyle attributeHighestOverrides both CSS rules and presentation attributes<rect style="fill: red; stroke-width: 4;" />
+Inline stylesstyle attribute on the elementHighest<rect style="fill: red; stroke-width: 4;" />

 CSS !important Declaration

-Using !important in CSS rules can override inline style attributes: text { fill: red !important; }
+Using !important in CSS rules can override inline style attributes:

 This breaks the normal cascade order.
 Use !important sparingly and only when necessary.